andresmontoyab/Python/README.md

 At the end our list is going to be like: ```[Python, Java, React]```

-There is another scenario when we are inserting data to our list, what happen if we need to insert multiple elements?.
+There is another scenario when we are inserting data, what happen if we need to insert multiple elements?.
 In that case we can use the method extend()

 ```python